lmthang/nmt.hybrid/README.txt

 The script run.sh will call the main LSTM training code at code/trainLSTM.m See the trainLSTM.m code for more options, e.g., training multiple layers.

-For otherOptions, you can put things like
+For otherOptions, you can put things like "'dropout',0.8,'posModel',1":
 'embCPU',1: to reduce memory footprint by putting embedding matrix on the CPU and only load the needed part onto GPU.
+'numClasses',100: to train with class-based softmax with 100 classes 'posModel',1: train with positional models (values 1 or 2) 'attnFunc',1: train with attention function 'softmaxDim',500: add an intermediate layer of size 500 between the lstm hidden state and the softmax layer 'dropout',0.8: use dropout with dropout probability of 0.2

 /*********************/
 /** Sample commands **/